youldash/iOS/README.md

 You have made it to the iOS developer essentials workshop repo!
 Congratulations :)

+This workshop (or course if you will) is an intensive 5-day event, which is designed for UQU college students who are proficient with any modern, Object-Oriented language like Java and C++.
+Attendees must have a solid (or descent) understanding of Object-Oriented principles prior entry into the course.

+Attendees will receive 5-full days of training on campus (with sessions varying from 2- to 4-hours depending on the allocated schedule by the Computer Science department).

+Attendees are highly recommended to bring their own Apple laptops, running the [latest public release of the Xcode development software](https://itunes.apple.com/au/app/xcode/id497799835?mt=12).

 > ***Update:*** This repo is under construction at the moment.
 For more updates please follow [@UQU_CS](https://twitter.com/UQU_CS) and [@UQUCS_F](https://twitter.com/UQUCS_F) on Twitter.

 ## Preface